mle2718/Lee-Counterfactual_Modeling_of_Multispecies_Fisheries/README.md

 Then, run  ``/processes/runSim_Econonly_counterfactual_closemult.R.``  Model results in the manuscript correspond to the output data where ``m==2`` (see the file ``/modelParameters/mprocEcon_validate.csv``).
 These data are used for:
 1. The 75th and 25th percentile DAS Range and Predicted DAS line in Figures 3-4 and Figures 8-9
 2. The predicted (DAS) line in Figure 5
-3. Figures 6,7,10,11 in combination with the CS Simulations
+3. Figures 6,7,10,11, A1, and A2 in combination with the CS Simulations

 # Counterfactual Simulations V2
 We also simulated the models under regulatory scenario in which reaching the catch limit for stock A *does not* result in cessation of fishing for other stocks caught along with stock A.  This is a bit unrealistic.
 If you want to run this type of model, change line 18 in  ``/modelParameters/set_om_parameters_global.R`` to read: